-Congratulations to the cast and crew of The Seeing Place's "The Maids" for our three 2019 NYIT Award nominations.
-Click here to donate to The Seeing Place so we can continue to produce critically acclaimed independent theater!
+Congratulations to the cast and crew of The Seeing Place's "The Maids" for our three recent NYIT Award nominations.
+Click here to donate to The Seeing Place so we, together, can continue to create an impact in our community.

 What Critics Are Saying: Show